inderjit303/msvsd32bitsram/README.md

 - The generator references the model file in an iterative process until either meeting specifications or failing.

-- The opmization is done based on "modelfile.csv" which exists at location ``` /.../openfasoc/openfasoc/generators/temp-sense-gen/models ```
+- The optimization is done based on "modelfile.csv" which exists at location ``` /.../openfasoc/openfasoc/generators/temp-sense-gen/models ```

 <img width="960" alt="model_file" src="https://user-images.githubusercontent.com/99788755/222812679-3331dd2b-845b-4472-8cd9-b99f9f7a47aa.png">

 ## Synthesis

 - The OpenROAD Flow starts with a flow configuration file config.mk, the chosen platform (sky130hd, for example) and the Verilog files are generated from the previous part.